 A peninsula can be an extension for your kitchen cabinetry or even for a kitchen island.
 It can be lower than the counter and it can be used as a comfortable dining table or a breakfast nook.

-A peninsula is pretty similar to an island but since it’s attached on one side to a wall it doesn’t need a solid base.
+A peninsula is pretty similar to an island but since it’s attached on one side to a wall it doesn’t need a solid base, like this minimalistic kitchen design.
 It can look something like this, with just a solid top and a side panel for support.

 Peninsulas are more suitable for small kitchens.
 They can extend the counter space and offer additional storage space if needed.
 Other possibilities include using the peninsula as a bar or as a prep area.